Veetaha/ts-typedefs/CONTRIBUTING.md

 Add your code to the proper directory. *You may create new subdirectories and/or files if it makes sense*, otherwise feel free to edit existing files.

 Files are named to categorize their functional units in order to divide one big file into a neat tree structure.
-It is not that important how you name files and directories (but use dash as a word separator).
+It is not that important how you name files and directories (but use dash as a word separator, i.e. `kebab-case`).

 ### Producing functional units

 **Everything must be documented with [typedoc](https://github.com/TypeStrong/typedoc)** comments format.

 * Try not to omit `@param` declarations even if those seem to be obvious.
 * Put `@remarks` part at the end of comment.